GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     from google.appengine.ext import ndb
     import googleapiclient.discovery
     ```

-1. Add constants. `THUMBNAIL_BUCKET` is the name of the GCS bucket you created in Set Up step #8 to store the thumbnails of photos uploaded to your GCS photo bucket. `PHOTO_BUCKET` is the name of the GCS bucket you created in Set Up step #5 to store the photos uploaded to your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels obtained for each photo using Cloud Vision.
+1. Add constants. `THUMBNAIL_BUCKET` is the name of the GCS bucket you created in Set Up step #8 to store the thumbnails of photos uploaded to your GCS photo bucket. `PHOTO_BUCKET` is the name of the GCS bucket you created in Set Up step #5 to store the photos uploaded to your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels associated with each photo using Cloud Vision.

     ```py
     THUMBNAIL_BUCKET = '[GCS THUMBNAIL BUCKET NAME]'
     PHOTO_BUCKET = '[GCS PHOTO BUCKET NAME]'
     NUM_NOTIFICATIONS_TO_DISPLAY = [SOME NUMBER]
     MAX_LABELS = [SOME NUMBER]
     ```

 1. Set up [jinja2](http://jinja.pocoo.org/docs/2.9/templates/) for HTML templating.

     ```py
     template_dir = os.path.join(os.path.dirname(__file__), 'templates')
     jinja_environment = jinja2.Environment(
         loader=jinja2.FileSystemLoader(template_dir))
     ```

 1. Create the `Notification` class.
 Notifications are created from Cloud Pub/Sub messages and stored in Cloud Datastore, to be displayed on the home page of your application.
 Notifications have a message, date of posting, and generation number, which is used to distinguish between similar notifications and prevent the display of repeated notifications.
 Information on NDB properties can be found [here](https://cloud.google.com/appengine/docs/standard/python/ndb/).

     ```py
     class Notification(ndb.Model):
         message = ndb.StringProperty()
         date = ndb.DateTimeProperty(auto_now_add=True)
         generation = ndb.StringProperty()
     ```

 1. Create the `ThumbnailReference` class.
 ThumbnailReferences are stored in Cloud Datastore and contain information about the thumbnails stored in your GCS thumbnail bucket.
 ThumbnailReferences have a thumbnail_name (the name of the uploaded photo), a thumbnail_key (a concatenation of the name and generation number of an uploaded photo, used to distinguish similarly named photos), date of posting, a list of label descriptions assigned to the corresponding photo using Google Cloud Vision, and the url of the original photo that is stored in GCS.

     ```py
     class ThumbnailReference(ndb.Model):
         thumbnail_name = ndb.StringProperty()